-My areas of academic interest include: Mystical Theology, Philosophy of Religion, Indic Philosophy, Continental Philosophy, Philosophy of Language, Hermeneutics, Aesthetics, and Poetics.
+Areas of academic interest include: Mystical Theology, Philosophy of Religion, Indic Philosophy, Continental Philosophy, Zen Buddhism, Philosophy of Language, Hermeneutics, Existentialism, Phenomenology, Aesthetics, Poetics, and Symbolism.

 PhD Theology and Religious Studies (University of Kent, 2006).